bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Basic jQuery Syntax - Working with Collections." />
 </p>

-Let&apos;s just add a few paragraphs.
+<p>Let&apos;s just add a few paragraphs.
 One of the nice things about
 <b>jQuery</b> is it allows you to work with collections of things.
 If I
 come in here and just add a couple of paragraphs to the page.
 I&apos;m just going to copy that and paste it and add a few more here.
-Now I&apos;ve got three paragraphs on the page.
+Now I&apos;ve got three paragraphs on the page.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 29. script to change paragraph color to red (25) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">